 Horrors of War

 Arthur has faced the horrors of war from an incredibly young age.
 He grew up in DR Congo.
-As a little boy, he lost both his mom and dad due to the rebel conflict in their region.
+As a little boy, he lost both his mom and dad in rebel conflict in their region.

-Then, at only seven years old, he was taken to be a soldier in a rebel militia.
+Then, at only seven years old, he was taken and forced to be a child soldier in a rebel militia.
 For a year, Arthur was under the command of a captain in the rebel militia, serving as his personal guard.

 Rescue and Healing